NoumenaDigital/npl-init/README.md

 Tests can be run in IntelliJ using the run actions in test files, in file gutters or by using a right-click menu.

-Tests can be automatically run using `mvn test` (requires Maven) on the command line.
+Tests can be automatically run using `npl test` (requires the NPL CLI) on the command line.

 You should now be able to start programming NPL!